fedefary/signer/README.md

 If the verification process completes succesfully, the http request will be handled by the server otherwise the client will receive a 401 UNAUTHORIZED response message.
 Every rest API annotated with @Signed annotation will be secured and will require a signed client.

-*Obviously the two annotations will trigger the verification process only for the request that contain a body to sign.*
+*Obviously the two annotations will trigger the verification process only for the request that contain a body to sign.
+Put the annotations on top of a method that accept requests without body will have no effect*

 The library uses the Java Mac class provided by the JDK to make the symmetric signature.
 See the official Oracle documentation linked below for more details.